 Grenache Noir

-Grenache or Garnacha is a Mediterranean red wine grape with international presence.
-It is the second most planted red varietal in France.
-Grenache dominates warm-climate vineyards across the Mediterranean Basin for its adaptability, flexibility and quality.
-Nevertheless, not all Grenache wines are the same; the grape produces a wide variety of mono-cepage and blended wines, some of which are considered amongst the best in the world.
+Grenache, or Garnacha, is a Mediterranean red grape variety with a strong international presence.
+It is one of the most widely planted red grapes in France and dominates warm-climate vineyards across the Mediterranean Basin due to its adaptability, versatility, and quality.
+However, not all Grenache wines are the same; the grape is used to produce a wide range of both single-varietal and blended wines, some of which are considered among the finest in the world.

-Grenache might not be as well-known as others like Cabernet Sauvignon, Merlot or Shiraz, but it is equal in quantity, quality and international presence.
-Whether bottled independently or as part of an ensemble, Grenache contributes to the finest red wines on earth with its lightheartedness and rustic charm.
+Although Grenache may not be as widely recognised as varieties such as Cabernet Sauvignon, Merlot, or Shiraz, it matches them in both quality and global significance.
+Whether bottled on its own or as part of a blend, Grenache contributes to some of the world’s most respected red wines, valued for its generous fruit, warmth, and characteristic rustic charm.

 The History of the Grenache Grape Variety

-Prone to genetic mutations, Grenache comes in assorted colours.
-Grenache Noir is the most common, but white and grey (pink) examples exist.
-Despite being one of the last grapes harvested, Grenache is drought and wind-resistant.
-It produces concentrated fruit rich in sugars and aromatic precursors that lend themselves to various wine styles.
+Prone to genetic mutation, Grenache exists in several colour variations.
+Grenache Noir is the most common, though white and grey (pink-skinned) forms also exist.
+Despite being a late-ripening variety, Grenache is notably resistant to drought and wind.
+It produces fruit high in sugar and aromatic compounds, making it well suited to a wide range of wine styles.

 Wine Regions

-Grenache is also predominant in Southern France, across Languedoc-Roussillon, particularly in the appellations of Minervois, Saint Chinian, Côtes Catalanes, Malepère and many others.
-The region of Banyuls is noteworthy for its fortified wines made with Grenache; the vin doux naturel produced in the area has no equal, and it comes in diverse styles, from overly rich to oxidated.
+Grenache is also widely planted across southern France, particularly in the Languedoc-Roussillon.
+It features in appellations such as Minervois, Saint-Chinian, Côtes Catalanes, and Malepère, among others.
+The region of Banyuls is especially notable for its fortified wines made from Grenache; these vins doux naturels are produced in a range of styles, from rich and opulent to more oxidative expressions.

 Wine Styles and Tasting Notes

-Grenache produces dry red wines with medium body, medium tannins, medium acidity, and relatively high alcohol content.
-Grenache offers red fruit aromas on the nose, including red berries and red plums.
-Ripe fruit is a common descriptor.
-However, Grenache can also display floral aromas, herbal undertones, and, sometimes, hints of leather.
+Grenache typically produces dry red wines with medium body, moderate tannins, medium acidity, and relatively high alcohol levels.
+It is known for its expressive red fruit profile, with aromas of red berries and red plum, often described as ripe and generous.
+In addition to fruit, Grenache can display floral notes, subtle herbal undertones, and, at times, hints of leather.

-When blended, Grenache adds colour and texture to ensembles, resulting in complex wines, often age-worthy and contemplative.
-Grenache can also produce everyday wines, often at the IGP level, and it can be bottled as a mono-varietal, although it is best known for its role in blended wine.
+In blends, Grenache contributes body, texture, and warmth, helping to create complex and often age-worthy wines.
+It is also used to produce more approachable, everyday wines, particularly at IGP level, and is occasionally bottled as a single-varietal wine.
+However, it remains best known for its role in blends.

 Food Pairings